jheyduk/task-jogger-jogseq/README.rst

 Logging work
 ------------

 ``jogseq`` can be used to create worklog entries against Jira issues that you track time against in Logseq.
-This feature works by examining a single day's journal, identifying task blocks, parsing their content and total duration, and then logging that time to Jira.
+This feature works by examining a single day's journal, identifying worklog blocks, parsing their content and total duration, and then logging that time to Jira.

-For a journal block to be considered a task valid for logging to Jira, it must:
+For a journal block to be considered a worklog valid for logging to Jira, it must:

-* Use one of the ``NOW`` / ``LATER`` keywords
+* Use one of the ``NOW``, ``LATER``, ``TODO``, ``DOING``, or ``DONE`` keywords
-* Include a Jira issue ID as the second token in the block
+* Include a Jira issue ID immediately following the keyword
 * Have some time logged against it

-If any issues are encountered parsing any of these values, including any being missing entirely, an error will be reported and the task will not be loggable.
-Note that any blocks with a running timer (i.e. using the ``NOW`` keyword) will also report an error and not be loggable, as their final duration is unknown.
+If any issues are encountered parsing any of these values, including being missing or invalid, an error will be reported and the worklog will not be loggable.
+Note that any blocks with a running timer (i.e. using the ``NOW`` or ``DOING`` keywords) will also report an error and not be loggable, as their final duration is unknown.

-The description used for a task's Jira worklog entry will be comprised of the block's direct content, as well as any child blocks nested under it, with the following considerations:
+The description used for a block's Jira worklog entry will be comprised of the block's direct content, as well as any child blocks nested under it, with the following considerations:

-* The ``LATER`` keyword and Jira issue ID are excluded.
+* The block's keyword and Jira issue ID are excluded.
 * Block properties are excluded.
-* Any child blocks using the ``TODO`` or ``DONE`` keywords are excluded.
+* Any child blocks using task keywords (e.g. ``TODO``, ``LATER``, ``DONE``, etc) are excluded.
+* Any Logseq heading syntax will be stripped.
+E.g. "### Did some work" will be logged as "Did some work".
 * Any Logseq link syntax will be stripped.
 E.g. "Meeting with [[Bob]]" will be logged as "Meeting with Bob".

 Manual durations